-Snowshoeing is an easy way to break out of hibernation, get outside, burn some calories, and explore new places during the winter months.
-Follow these tips and you’ll be showing your friends around like a pro without landing on your face.
+Snowshoeing is an easy way to get outside, burn some calories, and explore new places during the colder months of the year (or even the early days of spring).
+Follow these tips, and you’ll be showing your friends around like a pro without landing on your face.

 Layer Your Clothes

 Let’s get prepared.
 When you go outside, your clothing keeps you warm, dry, and alive.

 Dress in layers because you’ll heat up quickly.
 Snowshoeing is tiring, and you’ll sweat if you’re wearing a thick jacket.
 Wear thin base layers that wick away moisture, like merino wool or polyester, against your skin.
 Stay away from cotton because it absorbs a lot of water from you and the snow, sucking away your body heat in the process.

 Merino or fleece work well as insulation in the middle.
 The top layer will be your waterproof jacket and pants to keep you dry and help break the wind.

 Trips into the backcountry can change your life for the better.
 They can also be nightmares if something goes wrong.
 Having the essentials — navigation, sun protection, insulation, illumination, first aid, fire repair tools, food, water, and emergency shelter — in your backpack is useful for small problems and could save your life when things go really sideways.

 Snowy slopes raise the risk of avalanches.
 Take avalanche-specific gear (a beacon, probe, and shovel) if you have it.
 If not, the local ski or outdoor shop should be able to help you out.
 Most snowshoe areas have great guided tours that will let you relax and enjoy views of trees, mountains, and friends falling in the snow.